Take the World by the Horns FAQs

 • Students register for UT “affiliate placeholder” courses while abroad (ex: AS 000).

-• Credits appear as transfer credits on official UT transcripts.
+• Credits appear as transfer credits on official UT transcripts and do not count as in-residence credit.

 • Grades are not computed into your overall UT GPA.